mlc-ai/mlc-llm/docs/deploy/python.rst

 ``mlc-chat-config.json``.

-Since there are two concepts -- `MLCChat Configuration` and `Conversation Configuration` -- we correspondingly provide two dataclasses :class:`mlc_chat.ChatConfig` and :class:`mlc_chat.ConvConfig`.
+Since there are two concepts -- `MLCChat Configuration` and `Conversation Configuration` -- we correspondingly provide two dataclasses :class:`mlc_llm.ChatConfig` and :class:`mlc_llm.ConvConfig`.

 We provide an example below.

 .. code:: python

-   from mlc_chat import ChatModule, ChatConfig, ConvConfig from mlc_chat.callback import StreamToStdout
+   from mlc_llm import ChatModule, ChatConfig, ConvConfig from mlc_llm.callback import StreamToStdout

    # Using a `ConvConfig`, we modify `system`, a field in the conversation template
    # `system` refers to the prompt encoded before starting the chat